 13 SaaS Marketing Challenges

-9. Dealing with Resistant to Change
+- Dealing with Resistance to Change

 Let’s dive into the challenges of selling SaaS and how to overcome them.